-As of December 31, 2015, we identified 79 gross (50.7 net) recompletion and fracture stimulation projects.
+As of December 31, 2016, we identified 55 gross (34.6 net) recompletion and fracture stimulation projects.

-Excluding acquisitions, we expect to make capital expenditures of approximately \$37 million during the year ending December 31, 2016.
+Excluding acquisitions, we expect to make capital expenditures of approximately \$55 million during the year ending December 31, 2017.

-During 2015, one of our wholly owned subsidiaries, Legacy Reserves Operating LP (the "Operating Partnership"), entered into a Development Agreement (the "Development Agreement") with Jupiter JV LP ("Investor"), which was formed by certain of TPG Special Situations Partners' investment funds.
-Pursuant to the Development Agreement, Legacy and Investor participated in the funding, exploration, development and operation of certain of our undeveloped oil and natural gas properties within approximately 6,000 net acres in the Permian Basin (collectively, the "Subject Assets").
+During 2015, one of our wholly owned subsidiaries, Legacy Reserves Operating LP (the "Operating Partnership"), entered into a Development Agreement (as subsequently amended, the "Development Agreement") with Jupiter JV LP ("Investor"), which was formed by certain of TPG Special Situations Partners' investment funds.
+Pursuant to the Development Agreement, Legacy and Investor participated in the funding, exploration, development and operation of certain of our undeveloped oil and natural gas properties within approximately 3,938 net acres in the Permian Basin (collectively, the "Subject Assets").
 Under the terms of the Development Agreement, Investor pays 95% of the costs to the parties' combined interests to develop the assets and 80% of the costs to the parties' combined interests to develop or construct associated saltwater disposal wells and other infrastructure assets.
-In exchange for funding a portion of the parties' combined costs, Investor received an undivided 87.5% of our working interest in the assets, subject to reversions upon the occurrence of certain events discussed below.
-Investor's portion of the development costs will be limited to \$150 million for the initial carry period and may, subject to investor's consent, expand to an aggregate of \$750 million over subsequent carry periods.
+In exchange for funding a portion of the parties' combined costs, Investor received an undivided 80.0% of our working interest in the assets, subject to reversion as discussed below.
+Investor's portion of the development costs will be limited to \$275 million for the initial carry period and may, subject to mutual consent, be expanded.